Kong/docs.konghq.com/app/_hub/kong-inc/response-ratelimiting/index.md

   config:
     - name: limits.{limit_name}
       required: true
+      value_in_examples: <SMS>
       description: This is a list of custom objects that you can set, with arbitrary names set in the `{limit_name`} placeholder, like `config.limits.sms.minute=20` if your object is called "SMS".
     - name: limits.{limit_name}.second
       required: semi
       description: The amount of HTTP requests the developer can make per second.
 At least one limit must exist.